fsmalik110/AI-DOC-Gen/README.md

 Then navigate to http://localhost:5000 and:

--Enter your Python function in the input box
+- Enter your Python function in the input box
--Click "Generate Documentation"
+- Click "Generate Documentation"
--Get instant AI-generated documentation!
+- Get instant AI-generated documentation!

 Option 2: Command Line Testing